Compare the pair… Same age, same income, same starting balance…

 In this series of articles, I will put two players of interest head to head to see how they stack up against each other!
 Inevitably, as Fantasy coaches we are often faced the conundrum of “pick one”, whether that be due to salary cap squeeze, team structure, upcoming fixtures, etc.

-What did you make of the very first edition of ‘Fantasy Face-off’?
-Who would you like to see go head-to-head over the preseason?
+So there you have it folks, the seventh edition of ‘Fantasy Face-off’?
+What did you make of it – agree? disagree?
+Who else would you like to see go head-to-head over the preseason?
 Let me know in the comments!
 Thoughts, feedback and banter welcome!

 Fantasy Fanatic #70